 All requirements for a master's degree must be completed within a period of six years from the time of first enrollment in a graduate course.
-Students enrolling for their first graduate course in Fall 2004 must complete the degree by August 2010.
-Students enrolling for their first graduate course in Spring 2005 must complete the degree by December 2010.
+For example, students enrolling for their first graduate course in Fall 2006 must complete the degree by August 2012.
+Students enrolling for their first graduate course in Spring 2007 must complete the degree by December 2012.
 A proportionately longer period of time is granted for programs requiring more than thirty-six graduate hours.
 Courses completed more than six years prior to graduation date may be repeated or replaced unless the student evidences competency as determined by the graduate coordinator.
 Students affected by this policy should contact the coordinator of their respective program to initiate an extension to the time limit.